hyperfiddle/datomic-browser/README.md

 # Hyperfiddle starter app

-Hyperfiddle is a **programmable object navigator** supporting your at-work enterprise objects in prod.
-Use this foundation to build **high fidelity enterprise GUIs for your pre-existing enterprise backends**, such as enterprise workbench apps, customer support tools, microservice internal state observability and debugging tools, internal control plane apps, interactive dashboards.
+For production support teams at operationally heavy businesses, Hyperfiddle is a **programmable object navigator** that reaches all your at-work enterprise objects in prod.

 Stop treating your ops teams badly due to eng resource constraints, as the beating heart of the business they should be your primary customer.
-Deliver **premium quality internal frontends** faster, without wasting scarce dev resources debugging glue code.
+Deliver **premium quality internal frontends faster**, without needing specialist frontend framework expertise.

 ![Demo video](./docs/20250617_entity_browser.mp4)